pymupdf/PyMuPDF/docs/recipes-text.rst

 PyMuPDF has several means to re-establish some reading sequence or even to re-generate a layout close to the original:

-1. Use ``sort`` parameter of :meth:`Page.get_text`.
+1. Use `sort` parameter of :meth:`Page.get_text`.
 It will sort the output from top-left to bottom-right (ignored for XHTML, HTML and XML output).
-2. Use the ``fitz`` module in CLI: ``python -m fitz gettext ...``, which produces a text file where text has been re-arranged in layout-preserving mode.
+2. Use the `fitz` module in CLI: `python -m fitz gettext ...`, which produces a text file where text has been re-arranged in layout-preserving mode.
 Many options are available to control the output.

 You can also use the above mentioned `script <https://github.com/pymupdf/PyMuPDF/wiki/How-to-extract-text-from-a-rectangle>`_ with your modifications.

 ----------

+.. _RecipesText_D:

 How to :index:`Extract Tables <pair: extract; table>` from Documents
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~